KeldorKatarn/OpenTTD_PatchPack/joker-changelog.md

 * Bugfix custom road bridgeheads.
 The bridgehead now correctly allows removing certain road parts.
 * Bridges can now be upgraded without losing rail signals or custom road bridgehead properties.
 * Stations now keep a history of waiting cargo which can be displayed as a graph (last 48 days in 2 day increments)
-* Multiple rail-type sets should now be more compatible with eachother
+* Multiple rail-type sets should now be more compatible with each other
 * Adjusted the way rail types are sorted in the toolbar dropdown.

 ### v1.21.0 (2018-04-19)